jupyter/enhancement-proposals/zz-cell-metadata/transmit-cell-metadata.md

 # Motivation

-By transmitting cell metadata inline with the execute message request, Jupyter implementations will have a reliable channel to transmit additional metadata to the kernel in a standard way.
+By transmitting cell metadata inline with the `execute`, `inspect_request`, and `complete_request` messages, Jupyter implementations will have a reliable channel to transmit additional metadata to the kernel in a standard way.

 Notebook extensions can also use this channel to transmit additional information that was often transmitted using magic commands.